-Point of sale (POS) And indirect retail point of sale where PMI products are sold to end consumers.
+Point of sale (POS) An indirect retail point of sale where PMI products are sold to end consumers.

-Point of sale materials (POSM) Such as stickers and other materials, which are placed at the point of purchase and visible to adult consumers.
+Point of sale materials (POSM) Such as stickers and other materials, containing youth access prevention information, which are placed at the point of sale in a visible place.